Getting Started

 After completing the above steps, please allow a waiting period of 24 hours, or 48 hours if AirMatch is enabled.
 For Open Locate functionality to operate effectively, sufficient FTM data is required from APs.
 Failure to transmit adequate FTM data to the cloud may result in the inability to auto-locate.

-The time required to gather the required FTM data can be reduced if FTM Monitor mode is used.
+The time required to gather the required FTM data is 15-30 mins when FTM Monitor mode is used.

 The floorplan manager serves as the starting point for initiating location-aware services within New Central.
-In this dashboard, you can create site properties, including buildings and floors, and can upload and configure the floor plans.
-After creating the floors, you can then assign devices to the floors so the system can begin the process of auto-placing the APs.
+In this dashboard, site properties, including buildings and floors, can be created, and floor plans can be uploaded and configured.
+After creating the floors, devices can be assigned to the floors so the system can begin the process of auto-placing the APs.
 To access and create the floorplan, refer to New Central Floorplan Manager techdocs.

 Once the floorplan is ready, we need to assign devices to the floorplan before we auto place the APs.